MichelSc/touse.moplaf/touse.moplaf.solver/README.md

 * com.misc.common.moplaf.solver.glpk.emf.edit
 * com.misc.common.moplaf.solver.preference

-maintain the launch configuration
+Maintain the launch configuration
 =================================
 There are 2 test launch configurations StartToUseSolverIDEWin and StartToUseSolverIDELin.
-Make sure the PATH environment variables contains the path where GLPK is installed (one version is shipped in moplaf in ommon.moplaf.solver.glpk\com.misc.common.moplaf.solver.glpk.emf\lib\)
+Make sure the PATH environment variables contains the path where GLPK is installed (one version is shipped in moplaf in common.moplaf.solver.glpk\com.misc.common.moplaf.solver.glpk.emf\lib\)

-run the application
+Run the application
 =================================
 * Create a .tousesolver file
 * Create a Domain object